brettChapman/Nimbus_Cluster/README.md

 pdsh -a sudo systemctl status slurmd
 ```

-### **Note: I successfully ran Slurm with Ubuntu 20.04 LTS and Slurm version 19.05.5 (for some reason the Slurm controller appears to only fail when using the Pawsey custom built Ubuntu images).**
+### **Note 1: I successfully ran Slurm with Ubuntu 20.04 LTS and Slurm version 19.05.5 (for some reason the Slurm controller appears to only fail when using the Pawsey custom built Ubuntu images).**
+### **Note 2: Ubuntu 20.04 LTS images can be obtained from http://cloud-images.ubuntu.com/ and uploaded through the OpenStack interface (LTS images are no longer available through Nimbus).**

 ### Setup NFS data volume